 1. Plan your meals.

 If you have a busy week ahead, plan your meals ahead of time.
 It helps with your budget and reduces food waste.
-Write down the meals you’d really like to eat during the week (do a quick search for recipes if you don’t already have them) and prepare a shopping list including ingredients from your plan.
+Write down the meals you’d really like to eat during the week and prepare a shopping list including ingredients that you require.

 We do a big grocery shop based on our meal plan once a fortnight.
 We also do a smaller, top-up shop for perishables like milk, veggies and bread the following week.
 Our meal plan is flexible and can be changed, as some nights we may not feel like what we’ve written down.
-In that case, we’ll swap it for another meal on the list.
+But it means that we always have the ingredients we need, ready to go.

 2. Meal prep.

-- Peel, chop and store garlic, onions and veggies
+- Peel, chop and store garlic, onions and vegetables

 - Wash foods